Sitecore/Sitecore.Demo.Edge/docs/projects/website.md

 ### Optional: Sitecore CDP Module Configuration

-If you want the website use Sitecore CDP, you must:
+If you want the website to use Sitecore CDP, you must:

 1. Edit the `.\.env` file.
 2. Fill the following values: